sparker888/wri-case-study/src/app/page.md

 ![High Performance.](/images/lighthouse-score-performance.png)

-## How did we achieve this?
+## The technology stars behind the scenes

 As you can see, the Google Lighthouse report scores WRI 2024 highly across the board for important categories that define a good website.
-This was accomplished with lots of work, but largely due to using the world's best web technology stack -- Jamstack.
-JAM comes from client-side JavaScript, reusable APIs, and prebuilt Markup.
+This was accomplished with lots of work, but we have to tip our hat to incredible advances in recent years in web technology.
+Gravital, my company, is using the a variety of powerful and flexible solutions together named Jamstack.
+JAM, coined by the CEO of Netlify,  Matt Biilmann, a few years ago comes from client-side JavaScript, reusable APIs, and prebuilt Markup.
 The words don't matter as much as what it delivers:

 ![Jamstack](/images/powered-by-jamstack.png)